DANGERS FOR NEWBIES

 This pretty well sums up the first phase of our artistic careers.

-People will want your work but are not particularly interested in your success.
+People will want your work but they are not particularly interested in your success.

-These are not necessarily bad people, they might simply not have a good head for business or not understand your needs.
+These are not necessarily bad people, they are taking care of what they want, not your needs.

-It’s your work, your name, your reputation, your time, your money … losing these things is your problem.
+It’s your work, your name, your reputation, your time, your money … losing these things is your problem, not theirs.

 So here is your best defense …